Coleslaw1/ScaraPlantPlanter/Webarticle.md

 library is able to do (almost) anything you want with a stepper motor.
 For this project it was extremely useful when sending the robot from location to location and while doing that, making use of the acceleration and braking of the motor.

+After booting the system the first thing the SCARA robot wants to do is home itself.
+Homing of the robot gets done by physically pressing three microswitches (one per arm and one for the z-axis) after each other.
+Once all three switches have been pressed the SCARA robot gets in position for the pick-and-place cycle.

-In the project the pick-up and drop-down locations have been hardcoded.
+The pick-up and drop-down locations have been hardcoded.
 The angles of the arm to reach a wanted destination were found using inverse kinematics for a double pendulum.
 During the project, the project team simulated the maximum reach of the SCARA robot and placed the cuttingstray and salable pots within this reach.